thejspr/thejspr.com/_posts/2017-05-10-migration-from-react-on-rails-to-webpacker.md

 didn't get when first setting up ReactOnRails about a year ago.
 But the biggest win here is moving away from the magic of ReactOnRails to something where I've gained a much better understanding of all the moving parts, and I'm not better positioned to deal with any issues going forward.
+That being said, I'd like to thank the creators and maintainers of ReactOnRails for making it easy to get started using React with Rails.

 If you discover any quirks please share them in the comments below.